Burkson/ridestyler.customer.widgets/widgets/wheel-builder/readme.md

 			]
 		}
 	]
-}
+});
 ```

-The 'name' and 'layers' attributes are required.
-Each layer must have a name and an img attribute which specifies the path to the image to be displayed. 'visible' specifies whether the layer should be displayed in the stack selector and 'selected' determines whether the stack is initially selected in the preview pane.
+The `name` and `layers` attributes are required.
+The `visible` property specifies whether the layer should be displayed in the stack selector, `selected` determines whether the stack is initially selected in the preview pane.
+Each element in the `layers` array is an object and must specify `name` and `img` attributes. `name` must be a unique string, `img` specifies the url to the image for the layer.
+Optionally you may specify a `label` which will display in the options pane instead of the default `name`.
+The optional `readOnly` attribute determines if the layer is configurable via the options pane.
+A read only layer will be displayed in the layer stack, but cannot be modified.

-Pass the id attribute of the container specified above to the constructor along with your layer stacks
+Next, pass the id attribute of the container specified above to the constructor along with a reference to your array of layer stacks.
 ```
 var wb = new WheelBuilder('container', layerStacks);
 ```